Sideshow (novel)

 Sideshow is a novel by Mike Resnick published in 1982.

 Plot summary

-Sideshow is a novel in which a carnival owner blackmails a company into playing on the interstellar circuit.
+Sideshow is a novel in which a carnival owner blackmails a company into performing on the interstellar circuit.

 Reception

 Greg Costikyan reviewed Sideshow in Ares Magazine #14 and commented that "The intrusion of a human scale into a genre whose major appeal is its galactic scale is a tricky task to pull off, and few have done it successfully.
 Mike Resnick is one such writer."